What to include in a portfolio – a general guide

-We would not normally expect to see a portfolio that includes something from each of the categories below, but do ideally need to see evidence of creative work of some description for any course at degree level.
+We would not normally expect to see a portfolio that includes something from each of the categories below, but we do need to see evidence of creative work of some description for any course at degree level.

 We’re interested to see examples of painting.
 This could include paintings in watercolour, acrylics or oils.

 We are happy to consider images of 3D work.
 This can include sculpture, model making, architectural models, furniture and products and images of interiors.
-Some people show us ‘scrap-books’.
-These are not ideal as a way or showing creativity as they are often assembled from existing images.
-An hour spent sketching is more useful.

 If you are genuinely interested in studying for a degree then you will have given the decision to apply careful consideration.
 If you’ve done that then you should be able to express why that is your ambition.
 Ideally you should be able to name some photographers, artists or designers that you admire and/or refer to visual work that interests you and be able to describe why.